lokearm/armchar-swish/docs/DataTypes.md

 This way the data is always represented twice.
 Once as an internal data type and once as RDFGraph.

+## Other constituent objects

+1. During the `CharGen` creation, the subgraph defining the character metadata is extracted from the full graph by `ArM.Types.Character.extractBaseCharacterGraph`.
+    + This is used to reconstruct the full graph when advancements are added or updated.

 ## Retrieval

+1. Character Metada are retrieved using fromRDFGraph on the full character graph, and then converting this to JSON implicitly in the Scotty `json` function.
+    - The Character could here be replaced by a KeyPairList, but it is not clear that this would be advantageous.

 ## Updates